ghurault/python-analysis-template/README.md

 If needed, the container can be rebuilt by searching for "Dev Containers: Rebuild Container...".

+NB: Python packages in `requirements.txt` are installed in the global location of the Docker image.
+However, within the container (unless logging in as a root user), packages are installed in the user location and packages in the global location cannot be updated/removed.
+This can be problematic when running `pip-sync`.
+Instead we should use `sudo -E pip-sync` (the -E option prevents re-specifying git credentials when they are available as a non-root user)

 #### Private Git packages

 If `requirements.txt` contains Python packages in private Git repositories, it is easier to install them in the devcontainer post-creation step since Git credentials used in VSC are shared with the devcontainer (alternatively, credentials have to be made available in the Dockerfile).